sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/16-Build-Materials-Excluded.md

 1. [USB to UART driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 Download the correct driver for your OS.
 You will not need this driver if you are using a Chromebook; you will be able to connect to the flight controller without it.

+**Viewing the screen of your drone**

+1. [Real VNC Viewer](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla).
+This is a Google Chrome application.

 ### File Downloads {#materials-file-downloads}